VitaliyRysich/Design-Patterns/README.md

  ### Cons
  * The code may become more complicated than it should be, since a lot of new interfaces and classes are introduced along with the pattern.

- ### Relations with Other Patterns
- * Many designs start by using Factory Method (less complicated and more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complicated).
- * Builder focuses on constructing complex objects step by step.
-Abstract Factory specializes in creating families of related objects.
-Abstract Factory returns the product immediately, whereas Builder lets you run some additional construction steps before fetching the product.
- * Abstract Factory classes are often based on a set of Factory Methods, but you can also use Prototype to compose the methods on these classes.
- * Abstract Factory can serve as an alternative to Facade when you only want to hide the way the subsystem objects are created from the client code.
- * You can use Abstract Factory along with Bridge.
-This pairing is useful when some abstractions defined by Bridge can only work with specific implementations.
-In this case, Abstract Factory can encapsulate these relations and hide the complexity from the client code.
- * Abstract Factories, Builders and Prototypes can all be implemented as Singletons.

 ## Builder
 [(Code Example)](https://github.com/VitaliyRysich/Design-Patterns/tree/master/src/main/java/creational/builder)